Rivera-ai/PodcastAI-API/README.md

 # PodcastAI API Client

-A Python client that provides a simple interface to interact with the PodcastAI API, allowing you to generate podcasts from PDFs or URLs and manage custom voices.
+A Python client that provides a simple interface to interact with the PodcastAI API, allowing you to generate podcasts from PDFs or URLs, manage custom voices, and convert text to speech.

 ## Web Documentation